OfficeDev/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 sudo apt-get install nodejs-legacy
 ````

-The application displays, prompting you to click the Connect button.
+The application displays the following dialog box and prompts you to click **Connect**.

 ![](Images/09.png)

-Click the Connect button.
 You are prompted to log in.
 Once logged in, you are prompted to grant the permissions requested by the application.

 ![](Images/10.png)